Why Many Doctors Don’t Believe Chronic Lyme Disease

 Why do doctors dismiss chronic Lyme disease?

-Can I be dismissed even with positive tests?
+Can patients be dismissed even with positive Lyme tests?

 Yes.
-Some physicians follow strict guidelines regardless of test results.
+Some physicians follow strict treatment frameworks regardless of persistent symptoms or prior positive testing.

 Dr. Daniel Cameron, MD, MPH